-The Chase & Tyler Foundation was established by Vanessa Robinson in 2011, after her sons, Chase 8 and Tyler 6, died from accidental carbon monoxide poisoning in May 2010.
-This was caused by a gas heater in their rental property, which leaked carbon monoxide, due to a lack of servicing and maintenance.
+The Chase and Tyler Foundation (CTF) was established by Vanessa Robinson in 2011, after her sons, Chase 8 and Tyler 6, died from accidental carbon monoxide poisoning in May 2010.
+This was caused by a gas heater in their rental property, which spilled deadly carbon monoxide (CO) into the home due to a lack of servicing and maintenance.

 We would like to thank you in advance for supporting us in educating communities about this silent killer and honouring Chase and Tyler’s memory.